5 Hidden Sculptures in Plain Sight

 Believe it or not, this mustang is made entirely from vintage 1950s and 1960s chrome car bumpers.
 The sculpture was created by metallurgist Sean Guerrero to celebrate the Denver Broncos’ 1987 Super Bowl appearance.
 Tipping the scales at well over a ton and measuring nearly 20 feet long, this recycled bumper bronco remains one of the largest pieces in the Ripley collection.

-Other sculptures and artworks of interest include the Pedro Menendez tile wall on Aviles Street, the St. Augustine Beach Sculpture Garden on A1A, the replica statue of David at the Ripley’s Believe it or Not!
+Other sculptures and artworks in public spaces that may be of interest include the Pedro Menendez tile wall on Aviles Street, the St. Augustine Beach Sculpture Garden on A1A, the replica statue of David at the Ripley’s Believe it or Not!
 Museum entrance, and the Ponce de Leon marker at the GTM North Beach access on A1A.